Download high-resolution image Look inside

 Reviews

-Most Anticipated Book of the Year from Vulture, Seattle Times, and Electric Literature
+A Most Anticipated Book from Goodreads, Vulture, Seattle Times, Book Riot, Electric Literature, Debutiful, Yahoo, and Nerd Daily

 “A gripping and spellbinding novel about a sisterhood ripped apart by violence, narrated by a ghostly chorus.
 An unforgettable debut.”